Philips: Lead Capturing Makeover

 USAT

-Based on the testing, I iterated our solution.
+Based on the results, I iterated our solution before launching globally.

 Screenshot 2024-09-09 131422